scds/intro-spss/lessons/lesson1.md

 <img src="../assets/img/lessons/environment5.png" alt="" width="50%" style="border: solid 2px black">

-We can use the `Missing Values` tool to automatically apply more descriptive labels on our missing data.
+We can use the `Missing Values` tool to dedicate values for missing and invalid data, which can then be assigned value labels.

 <!-- Summarize your learning objectives here.
 It acts as a reminder to the learner about what they just learned, as well as a checklist for you to make sure you covered everything you wished to cover. -->
 ## Key Points / Summary

-- In the data view, you can can assign data for each variable in cases.
+- In the data view, you can assign data for each variable in cases.
 - In the variable view, you can define the variables in your data.
-- SPSS provides a tool to replace missing data, which is ignored in later data analyses.
+- SPSS provides a tool to replace missing data, which SPSS takes into account in later data analyses.